sbseltzer/VersionMacros/README.md

 ## Prebuild Scripts

+Some version portability problems can't be solved with preprocessor macros alone.
-A notable limitation of preprocessor macros in Unreal is you can't wrap "magic" macros (`UCLASS`, `USTRUCT`, `UPROPERTY`, `UFUNCTION`) in preprocessor logic.
+1. A notable limitation of preprocessor macros in Unreal is you can't wrap "magic" macros (`UCLASS`, `USTRUCT`, `UPROPERTY`, `UFUNCTION`) in preprocessor logic.
 However, UnrealHeaderTool allows `#if 1` and `#if 0` to wrap their "magic" macros.
-Prebuild scripts take advantage of that to work around those limitations.
+Prebuild scripts take advantage of that to work around those limitations by annotating the `#if` directives with "fake macros" in specially formatted comments.

-Another common compatibility issue between UE4/UE5 is `TObjectPtr`.
-The prebuild scripts have a feature to automatically convert those to raw pointers in UE4 builds.
+2. Another common compatibility issue between UE4/UE5 is `TObjectPtr`.
+The prebuild scripts have a feature to automatically convert those to raw pointers in UE4 builds, and add an inline annotation to allow forward-compatibility when a user upgrades the engine version of their project.

 When configured in your `.uplugin` file, prebuild scripts will automatically execute whenever you compile.